quchen/articles/monad_fail.md

   - The primary intended use of `fail` is for desugaring do-notation anyway.
   - Retroactively removing superclasses is easy, but adding them is hard (see AMP).

-- Whether a pattern is unfailable is up to GHC to decide, and in fact the compiler already does that decision in the typechecker: an unfailable pattern is currently ignored by the typechecker. [(Source)][ghc-typecheck-irrefutable]